 Ho Chi Minh City, or Saigon as it is known to locals, is a city of contradictions.
 Flocks of worn Honda motorcycles pass by well-kept storefronts which sell high-end designer brands.
 A statue of the resolute communist leader who bested foreign militaries and unified Vietnam now stands in front of a French colonial hotel with advertisements for large foreign banks illuminated in the background.
 Vietnamese farmers sell vegetables, fruit, and live frogs on the street outside of a Buffalo Wild Wings restaurant serving a new and more confident Vietnamese middle class consumer.
 Droves of American tourists visit the hidden Viet Cong tunnels once used to liberate the country from American soldiers.
 The city forfeited to an encroaching communist government in 1975 is now leading the economic and capitalist renaissance for reunified Vietnam and leading the way for its South East Asian neighbors.
 Today’s visitors to Saigon experience a high octane blend of history, international fusion and modernity that is driving forward with pulsating energy.

 The nine-week program splits into three sections; Pre-departure research, on-site cultural discovery, and professional application.
-The pre-departure research portion of the course takes place on the UF campus from May 4-May 8.
+The pre-departure research portion of the course takes place on the UF campus from May 3-May 7.
 Students will learn about Vietnam’s commerce and culture through lectures and investigative assignments.
-The on-site cultural discovery portion of the course will take place in Vietnam, from May 22 –May 29.
+The on-site cultural discovery portion of the course will take place in Vietnam, from May 24-May 27.
 During this week, students will learn about Vietnamese culture firsthand by exploring some of the country’s cultural and natural treasures, including the American War Museum, Cu Chi Tunnels, Mekong Delta, Cai Rong Floating Market, Water puppet show, Saigon River Cruise and more.
-During the professional application portion of the course, running from June 2 – July 22, students will integrate what they learned in a two-month internship with a Vietnamese company located in Ho Chi Minh City.
+During the professional application portion of the course, running from May 31-July 20, students will integrate what they learned in a two-month internship with a Vietnamese company located in Ho Chi Minh City.

 Students will complete 6 credits over the course of the program.
-All students attend an onsite pre-departure training class at UF from May 4-May 8.
+All students attend an onsite pre-departure training class at UF from May 3-May 7.
 The class will provide students with a rudimentary understanding of Vietnam and involve internship preparation activities.

 For Engineering majors: